-Seek to use governance structures that provide appropriate levels of oversight in the areas of audit, risk management and potential conflicts of interest and to implement compensation and other policies that align the interests of owners and management.
+Provide appropriate levels of oversight in the areas of audit, risk management, compliance, and potential conflicts of interest and to implement compensation and other policies that align the interests of owners and management.

-Remain committed to compliance with applicable national, state, and local labor laws in the countries in which they invest; support the payment of competitive wages and benefits to employees; provide a safe and healthy workplace in conformance with national and local law; and, consistent with applicable law, will respect the rights of employees to decide whether or not to join a union and engage in collective bargaining.
+Seek to support and improve the well-being of employees as part of human capital management strategy and in compliance with applicable laws.
+This includes supporting the payment of competitive wages and benefits to employees; providing a safe and healthy workplace; and respecting rights of employees to decide whether or not to join a union and engage in collective bargaining.

-Maintain strict policies that prohibit bribery and other improper payments to public officials consistent with the U.S. Foreign Corrupt Practices Act, similar laws in other countries, and the OECD Anti-Bribery Convention.
+Maintain strict anti-corruption policies that prohibit bribery and other improper payments to public officials consistent with the U.S. Foreign Corrupt Practices Act, the OECD Anti-Bribery Convention and similar laws in other countries.

 Respect the human rights of those affected by their investment activities and seek to confirm that their investments do not flow to companies that utilize child or forced labor or maintain discriminatory policies.

-Provide timely information to their limited partners on the matters addressed herein, and work to foster transparency about their activities.
+Provide timely information to their limited partners on the matters addressed herein, and work to foster transparency about these matters.

 Work with portfolio companies to advance these principles through appropriate governance structures (e.g. board of directors), with the goal of improving long-term performance and minimizing adverse impacts in these areas, consistent with their fiduciary duties.